Creating Custom CG Modules

 Optional false Slot does not need to be linked for the module to be configured.

 ModifiesData false Module alters the input data.
-The framework will clone data before passing it, so the original stays intact.
+When set to false, the module will clone the data before passing it, so the original stays intact.

 Choose one of three processing strategies.
 See Advanced Concepts for full details.